The Late 5: These are the stories that drove conversations today - Nigeria Today

 The Late 5: These are the stories that drove conversations today

-These are the top five stories that drove conversations today.
-1. ‘Prophet Nnamdi Kanu’ heals IPOB supporter of stomach pains…
+These are are the top five stories that drove conversations today.
+1. FG orders opening of N-Power portal on June 17…

 Read » The Late 5: These are the stories that drove conversations today on YNaija